 @ : ProcGen AT ruggnar DOT com

-Development of my second game, Ruggnar, began on September 22, 2016.
+Development of Ruggnar began on September 22, 2016.
 Just a few days later I made the decision to attend a monthly local indie games event in Metz, France.
 During my first participation, I was invited to work on a level generator and Spelunky was the game given as an example.

 I really like Spelunky.
 I knew that the levels were generated, but I never looked into the subject before this meeting.
 I found an article about the method used in Spelunky, and after reading it was inspired to implement one in Ruggnar.

-In DualRUN the levels are infinite, but in Ruggnar I need both a starting and end point in a closed space.
+In a generated level for Ruggnar I need both a starting and end point, in a closed space.